Mama Feature: Kim

 May Mama Feature is here and we are excited for you to meet Kim!
-She writes a lot of awesome Blog Posts for PBC and is a sister-in-law to our owners, Sam and Kirsten, and to our Marketing Director, Jessica!
+She writes a lot of awesome blog posts for PBC and is a sister-in-law to our owners, Sam and Kirsten, and to our Marketing Director, Jessica!

 Kim and her family currently reside in Seattle, WA.
 Kim was a middle school Language Arts teacher before she had her three amazing children back-to-back.
 She feels so lucky to have the option to be their primary caregiver.
 Once all three kiddos are in full time elementary, Kim will look into getting back to the classroom.
-She has sights are set on high school English for her second time around the school block.
+She has her sights are set on high school English for her second time around the school block.